Baby shower: Indian subcontinent

-In coastal Karnataka, especially in Tulunadu (Tulu speaking region), the ceremony is also known as "baayake" ('ಬಾಯಕೆ').
-Baayake in Tulu means desire.
+In coastal parts of Karnataka, aka Tulunadu (Tulu speaking region), the ceremony is also known as bāyake (ಬಾಯಕೆ).
+Bāyake in Tulu means desire.
 It is popularly considered that pregnant women crave fruits and eatables during the pregnancy period; and the ceremony was designed in the olden days to fulfill the desire or food cravings of the mother-to-be.